carlostkd/ProtonSync/README.md

 ## Requirements

 - Android 10 (API 29) or newer
 - A active  Proton account

+## NOTE IF YOU ALREADY ENABLED QUANTUM ENCRYPTION THIS APP DOES NOT WORKS FOR YOU.
+## We need to wait for the quantum sdk

 ## Installation